steve-cm/RaaS/README.md

 ### RaaS API credentials versus TangoCard.com user credentials

-Our now-depricated legacy SDKs used username and password credentials (like those used for user accounts on our website).
+Our now-deprecated legacy SDKs used username and password credentials (like those used for user accounts on our website).
 If you are upgrading to the RaaS API from one of our legacy SDKs, please note that our RaaS API uses a Platform Name and Platform Key that need to be created for your RaaS API account and you can not mix the credentials for TangoCard.com site with the credentials for the RaaS API.

 ### System Notes